The most outrageous claims in rock

 “Dance music was on its arse before we came along."

-This is what the Kasabian guitarist claimed in 2006.
+This is what Kasabian guitarist Serge Pizzorno claimed in 2006.

-"This album is one of the best albums in the past 20 years," the Killers frontman told MTV in 2006.
+"This album is one of the best albums in the past 20 years."

 Having seen off The Bravery for apparently being Killers copyists, Brandon's confidence was clearly riding high.

 "I want to be one of those people, be they writers, poets, musicians, who leaves clues for the next generation."